-In 2012, Brother Aidan Clohessy in the St. John of Gods Order was officially withdrawn from public ministry in Mzuzu, the third largest city in Malawi after St John of God finally prompted a Gardaí investigation circling sexual abuse allegations made in 1998.
+In 2012, Br.
+Aidan Clohessy in the St. John of God’s Order was officially withdrawn from public ministry in Mzuzu, the third-largest city in Malawi after St John of God finally prompted a Gardaí investigation circling sexual abuse allegations made in 1998.

 St. Augustine is a school for boys with special needs.
 The first serious child-abuse allegation was made against Br.
 Aidan Clohessy in 1985 which unfortunately went unreported at that time.

 Instead, Brother Aiden was relocated to Malawi in Africa in 1993 where he had established mental and other health services for vulnerable people and children in Mzuzu.

 In 1997, Br.
 Aiden was instructed by the late Brother Fintan Brennan Whitmore, the Head of the Order at the time to not have any contact with the children, as reported by the Centre of Investigative Journalism Malawi (CIJM).

-St. John of God agreed to pay allegedly due to the “attractive proposition” of the indemnity they would receive and claims that there was no evidence of abuse despite the payout, published in CIJM’s article.
+St. John of God agreed to pay allegedly due to the “attractive proposition” of the indemnity they would receive and claims that there was no evidence of abuse despite the playout, published in CIJM’s article.

 In an interview with the Irish Mail on Sunday (MoS) in 2018, through interviewing past receivers of care from the order in Malawi, it was revealed that Br.
 Aiden would collect vulnerable and young men from the streets and allowed them to stay in his home, where he would watch them shower.
 There were also allegations of beating and inappropriate contact.

 It was also revealed through the interview and report by MoS and CIJM, that the Director of St. John of God in Malawi, name Charles Masulani alleges that he did not know of Br.
 Aidan’s ongoing abuse allegations in Ireland despite his weekly meeting with Br.
 Aidan.

 However, in 2004, a spokesman from St. John of God testified that there were no abuse complaints until 1996, in a statutory inquiry into child abuse by the Ryan Commission, as revealed by the Irish Mail on Sunday.

-In 2012, all allegations of abuse were finally reported to the Gardaí, starting with the 1998 allegations against Br.
+- In 2012, all allegations of abuse were finally reported to the Gardaí, starting with the 1998 allegations against Br.
 Aiden.
 In 2012, Br.
 Aiden was finally removed from his public service in Malawi and returned to Ireland.

-In 2014, a report claimed that there were up to 20 allegations made against the Br.
+- In 2014, a report claimed that there were up to 20 allegations made against the Br.
 Aidan, reported by the Irish Times.